mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Sometimes learning is easy, and sometimes it is hard.
 It is not a pure function of the training_params, because the initial conditions of the network also matter. *How much of the variation does this explain?*.
 Why is training so difficult?
 Martin and Uwe don't have training problems...
 Is this because image restoration is inherently an easier function to learn than pixelwise classification?
 Maybe...

+Converging is more difficult when I increase the size of my dataset...

+Hypotheses
+- The function is just too hard to learn.
+Large training sets make it even harder to fit/overfit.
+- Label noise / inconsistent labeling prevents learning.
+When the data is large, more of the labels will be in conflict.

+When switching to the old hand-labeled data -- which appears to be of better quality -- I can easily train on 800x512x512 patches and converge every time.
+Both on 2down and 4down models.
+This seems to imply that it's the label noise is the issue preventing me from learning?
+Uwe agrees.
+But you should test this.

+Test:
+Try making a small dataset that has perfect labels, normal labels, and totally random labels.
+See if learning get progressively harder.
+Keep the total amount of training data the same.

+*Why would increasing the power of the model make it **harder** to learn?*

+More powerful models should make it easier to learn, or?
+But more powerful models have larger parameter spaces.
+It may be that there are larger regions of this parameter space for which the gradient is essentially flat.
+So even though the minima are deeper, there are large regions of shallow gradients that prevent finding the minima.
+This theory is confirmed by a small literature search, where people talk about the vanishing gradient problem being more of an issue with very deep models.
+There are techniques for getting around this issue, see [http://www.sciencedirect.com/science/article/pii/S1361841516302043#bib0004] [http://ieeexplore.ieee.org/abstract/document/6247772/]

 # AVOID...
 PROBLEM: OSError: cannot identify image file 'training/m174/training.tif'